Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 I want to call the `GetSeed` function first since it seems the most promising.
 However as mentioned before, it expects a username and password.
 What could they be?

 This is where the `shredded.jpg` image comes into play.
-I was thinking of what `JASPER` meant, until I remembered task 1.
+I was thinking of what `JASPER` meant, or where I've seen it before, and then I remembered Task 1.
 On the suspicious order, one of the emails was `jasper_04044@guard.ar`!

 ![image](https://github.com/user-attachments/assets/d2eda0be-aa33-4b92-9a18-b40467871f02)